"Lies are the foundation of a strong relationship."

 "I shouldn't laugh Matt but you don't half sound like a Dalek!"

 "Do you mind," the porter interjects, "my grandmother perished at Belsen!"

 "Jeremy, I've never seen him before, do you know if this thug is an Islander?"

 "Whilst we were waiting for the paramedics, I had a brief chat with this fellow who came up to me and said he knew who he was and would be prepared to be a witness-"

 "I don't want the police involved.
 So, who is he?"

 "His name's Jamie Reed and he's just purchased a bungalow in Argyll Street.
 He's originally from Leigh Park and he's a builder.
 He buys run down properties for a song then does them up and makes a pretty penny.
 The bloke who spoke to me said he did some plastering for him but had trouble getting paid.
 Reckons he's a nasty bastard!"

 "No kidding!
 I'm not getting involved with the police as it was half my fault, and apart from a sore nose there's no harm done."

 "As you wish, Matt"

-I have to admit that he is well muscled for a small frame - I underestimated him.
+I must admit that he is well muscled for a small frame - I underestimated him.